tbarbette/npf/README.md

 NPF will run the test scripts for each role on the mapped cluster.
 Giving the node address in the command line may be enough.
 However some tests require more information about each node that can be set using cluster files.
-More information about writing cluster files is given in [cluster/README.md](cluster/README.md)
+More information about writing cluster files is given on [the cluster documentation](https://npf.readthedocs.io/en/latest/cluster.html)

 ### Graph
 Graph are automatically generated for all tested variables combinations.
 See [the graphing documentation](https://npf.readthedocs.io/en/latest/graph.html) to manipulate graphs in numerous ways.

 ### Where to continue from here?
-Have you read [tests/README.md](tests/README.md)?
-Then, inspire yourself from the test script files in tests/click mostly, then write your own!
+Have you read [writing tests documentation](https://npf.readthedocs.io/en/latest/tests.html)?
+Then, inspire yourself from the test script files in `tests/`, and write your own!

 ### How to distribute your test scripts, modules and repo files?
 We welcome merge requests for generic stuffs!
 But you can keep your files in your "experimentation" folder.
 Indeed, NPF will always look for a file first in "./repo" for repo files, "./modules" for modules and "./cluster" for machines definition.